 - 1. Scholarship - i.
 Strong local and national reputation on the basis of research productivity and contributions over several years consistent with that of a tenured associate professor; - ii.
 Substantial record of peer-reviewed publication including papers as first, lead, or senior author; - iii.
 Significant, sustained participation in relevant academic or professional meetings - 2.
 Independence - i.
-Independent scholarship and independent funding such as serving as PI, - multiple PI and/or lead of substantive portions of multiple research grants - 3.
+Independent scholarship and independent funding such as serving as PI, multiple PI and/or lead of substantive portions of multiple research grants (at a comparable level to tenure track) - 3.
 Teaching - i.
-A record of substantial non-didactic teaching and mentoring of postdoctoral fellows, junior research colleagues, or students at any level - 4.
+A record of substantial non-didactic teaching and mentoring of postdoctoral fellows, junior research colleagues, or students at any level within the context of one or more research fields - 4.
 Service - i.
 Substantial record of internal service (less than tenure track), some external service - ii.
 Per the School of Nursing 'Policy on Service Activities,' annually, service time is expected to include a minimum of 100 hours per year; this can be averaged over two years to support variability in commitments